“What we SEE affects what we DO”

 Unfortunately, caring without limits, which can result in too much leniency, is not what developing students need.
 When adults take charge of them, they are reassured that the adults care and are willing to be responsible for them.
 Being in charge means that the adult will protect the student from situations that could get them into more trouble by providing structure and limits.

 In the moment, when a limit is imposed, the student will often and most naturally, have a negative reaction.
 Without changing their mind, the adult can express empathy for the student’s frustration and dissatisfaction.
-Being 'firm but kind' ultimately gives the student the message that it is the adult who is responsible for them.
+Being an 'caring alpha provider' ultimately gives the student the message that it is the adult who is responsible for them.
 When students sense being cared for in this way, then they can truly start to depend on the adults in their world for guidance and help.